 The complications of having high blood pressure during pregnancy;

 Steps to take before, during, or after pregnancy if high blood pressure is present; and

 Ways to prevent and manage high blood pressure.

 Nutrition and Physical Activity Related Resources

-While managing preeclampsia is outside WIC's scope, managing high blood pressure that existed before pregnancy includes lifestyle changes that are consistent with general recommendations for a healthy pregnancy - eating a healthy diet, exercising, not smoking, and managing stress.
+While managing preeclampsia is outside WIC's scope, managing high blood pressure that existed before pregnancy includes lifestyle changes consistent with general recommendations for a healthy pregnancy: eating a heart healthy diet, managing stress, and not smoking.
+Examples to share include:

-In addition to recipes, tip sheets (offering active play suggestions, as well as, daily food check lists for pregnant and breastfeeding moms) and other nutrition education publications you can download, MyPlate offers something for everyone, including:
+Tip sheets (offering active play suggestions and daily food checklists for pregnant and breastfeeding moms), and other nutrition education publications you can download; and